Professional License Defense for Professionals in New York

 Fraudulent Practices

-• Charging patients or filing insurance claims for services not rendered
+• Charging patients or insurance companies for services not provided

 • Receiving kickbacks for referrals